Types of private student loans

 You can apply for private college loans directly from each lender’s website.
 You should apply after you’ve made your school decision and once you know how much you need to borrow, so you won’t have to submit separate student loan applications for schools you’re considering.

-There’s no cost to apply for private student loans.
+There’s no cost to apply for private student loans, but there are a few things you should know before you start:

 - You’ll fill out basic personal information and financial information.